 Inside Sharp HealthCare

-- Therapy pet Halloween parade delivers tricks and treats to patients — On Wednesday, Oct.
-26, 10 a.m. – noon, Sharp Grossmont Hospital’s therapy pets will don Halloween costumes and parade through the campus cheering up and visiting patients.
+- Pet therapy Halloween parade delivers tricks and treats to patients — On Wednesday, Oct.
+25, from 10 to 11 am, Sharp Grossmont Hospital's therapy pets will don Halloween costumes and parade through the hospital's cancer center cheering up and visiting patients.
 These four-legged friends provide a break in what can oftentimes be challenging days for patients in the hospital.
-The parade kicks off at the Cancer Center with great photo and patient interview opportunities.
+The parade kicks off at the front of the hospital and there will be photo and patient interview opportunities.
 Sharp Grossmont has the largest therapy pet program in the entire Sharp HealthCare system.